tics-conf/tics-conf.github.io/content/cfp.md

 corporations and national agencies.
 Consequently, users are bound to an Orwellian Internet where mainstream platforms -- such as search engines, social media, and content providers -- place the blame for filter bubbles and extensive user behavioral analysis on artificial intelligence.
-This is alarming, since it is particularly difficult to detect bias, deliberate human intervention, or that inferences have unreportedly been made for purposes other than platform personalization.
+This is alarming, since it is particularly difficult to distinguish between AI bias and deliberate human intervention.
 TICS aims to explore the technological, socio-economic, and legal means and driving forces behind these issues, and to propose alternative directions for building a semantic and human-centric web that promotes empowerment of individuals to decide